paiqo/Databricks-VSCode/README.md

 ```
 Each filetype can either be exported as raw/source file (.scala, .py, .sql, .r) or as a notebook (.scala.ipynb, .py.ipynb, .sql.ipynb, .r.ipynb).
 This is also very important if you want to upload a local file as these also have to match these extension and will be ignored otherwise!

+If you are using raw/source files, you may also consider using [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) be setting ```"useCodeCells" = true``` for your corresponding connection.

 All these settings can either be configured on a global/user or on a workspace level.
 The recommendation is to use workspace configurations and then to include the localSyncFolders into your workspace for easy access to your notebooks and sync to GIT.
 Using a workspace configuration also allows you separate differnt Databricks Connections completely.